sahithyandev/s3/src/content/docs/computer-architecture/04-risc-v-architecture.md

 Write result back to destination register.
 Skipped for store and branch/jump instruction.

 - For an ALU instruction
-  The ALU’s output is written.
+  The ALU’s output is written27.3%.
 - For a load instruction
   The data fetched from memory in MEM stage is written.